isc-projects/stork/doc/devel.rst

 ============

 System tests for Stork are designed to test the software in a distributed environment.
-They allow several ``Stork Servers`` and agents running at the same time to be tested in one test case, inside ``LXD`` containers.
+They allow several Stork servers and agents running at the same time to be tested in one test case, inside ``LXD`` containers.
 It is possible to set up Kea services along with Stork agents.
 The framework enables experimentation in containers, so custom Kea configurations can be deployed or specific Kea daemons can be stopped.

-The tests can use the Stork Server RESTful API directly or the Stork web UI via Selenium.
+The tests can use the Stork server RESTful API directly or the Stork web UI via Selenium.

 Dependencies
 ------------